nus-cs2113-AY2122S1/ip/docs/README.md

 # User Guide
-Duke :robot: is a task manager to organize your list of *todos, deadlines and events* via the Command Line Interface (*CLI*).
+Duke is a task manager to organize your list of *todos, deadlines and events* via the Command Line Interface (*CLI*).

 - [Features & Usage](#featuresheader)